+VISION

-Collibers shouldn't have to move to access needed services.
+Children shouldn't have to move to access needed services.
 All systems share responsibility for youth and families.

-Collibers shouldn't have to move to access needed services.
-All systems share responsibility for youth and families.
-Collibers and youth Swing with supported families who have access to stemly, resource training, resources and a town of support.
+Children and youth living with supportive families who have access to timely, relevant training, resources and a team of support.

 Better outcomes for children, youth and families.

+CCR is re-inventing recruitment of resource families and re-defining their role as a team member in meeting the needs of the child.

+Higher levels of care, such as group homes, will only be for a specific period of time, as an intervention, not a placement.